 Do I have to complete the training all at once?

 No, the training is self-paced.
 You can start and review a few chapters, log out of your account, and resume the training at a different time.
 All your progress will be saved.

 My employer provides their own food safety training program?
 Am I still required to complete a new training if I already completed this program?

 Establishments providing internal training programs approved in other states will be approved in Illinois.
 However, please keep in mind that food handler training is not transferable between employers in this case.
 This means that if you start working for a different establishment later on, you will be required to take a new food handler training.

-What type of training is approved for Food Handlers working for non-restaurant establishments?
+What type of training is approved for Food Handlers working for non-restaurant establishments in Illinois?

 Any food handler training program registered and approved by the Illinois Health Department will be considered valid for food handlers at non-restaurants.

-1. Restaurants - If you work for an establishment that falls under the restaurant category and receive your training from an ANSI-accredited program, your training will still be valid if you start working for a different restaurant.
-However, if you are a food handler who initially received training from a restaurant offering an internal program, which was neither ANSI-accredited nor offered by a certified local health department, you will have to take the training again.
+- Restaurants - If you work for an establishment that falls under the restaurant category and receive your training from an ANAB-Accredited program, your training will still be valid if you start working for a different restaurant.
+However, if you are a food handler who initially received training from a restaurant offering an internal program, which was neither ANAB-accredited nor offered by a certified local health department, you will have to take the training again.

 - Non-Restaurants - If you work for a non-restaurant establishment, then your training will not be transferable between employers.
 However, if you have previously received and currently hold a valid food handler accreditation issued by an ANAB-Accredited training provider, you will not need to take the training again.